Lincoln National Corporation: Founding and early history

 Lincoln traces its origin to June 12, 1905, in Fort Wayne, Indiana, as the Lincoln National Life Insurance Company.
-Perry Randall, a Fort Wayne attorney and entrepreneur, suggested the name "Lincoln," arguing that the name of Abraham Lincoln would powerfully convey a spirit of integrity.
+Four men were initially founders of the organization, with an Attorney Daniel Ninde becoming the largest stockholder and first CFO for the company, according to Ninde family history.
+Daniel Ninde was educated as a Midshipman at the Naval Academy in Annapolis, MD.
+He descended from a local Fort Wayne family raising a number of Circuit Court Judges.
+Great Uncle Harry Ninde's farm is now downtown Fort Wayne.
+It is believed that the four founding men all worked at Lincoln National in one way or another.
+They bought a smaller insurance company located in North Dakota and needed to pass a 6-month residency requirement to complete the sale.
+They then bought a furnished home located in that state and spent the next six months on weekends playing poker for its furnishings.
+Daniel Ninde's family still owns a large oriental rug he won in a card game there.
+Manager Perry Randall, a Fort Wayne attorney and entrepreneur, suggested the name "Lincoln," arguing that the name of Abraham Lincoln would powerfully convey a spirit of integrity.
 In August, 1905 Robert Todd Lincoln provided a photograph of his father, along with a letter authorizing the use of his father's likeness and name for company stationery and advertising.

 In 1928, LNC president Arthur Hall hired Dr. Louis A. Warren, a Lincoln scholar, and in 1929, LNC acquired one of the largest collections of books about Abraham Lincoln in the United States.
 The Lincoln Museum in Fort Wayne was the second largest Lincoln museum in the country.
 The Abraham Lincoln Presidential Library and Museum in Springfield, Illinois is now the world's largest museum dedicated to the life and times of Abraham Lincoln, after the closing of the Fort Wayne Lincoln Museum June 30, 2008.

 Ian Rolland started with Lincoln in 1956, and became president of Lincoln National Life in 1977.
 When Rolland retired in 1998, new president Jon A. Boscia moved LNC to Philadelphia and started using the Lincoln Financial Group name for marketing.
 Lincoln National Life, the largest subsidiary, and the Lincoln Museum remained in Fort Wayne.